 Adjusting just the Bust position

 Bust points are one of those things that can change so dramatically not only between people but between either side of one body!
 They can depend on which bra you might be wearing, they can change with age and can be in different spots at different points of hormonal cycles.
-If you find that the waist position is spot on for you but the fullest part of your bust isn’t inline with the bust notches, you can use the cut lines from the above adjustment but instead only adding or taking, you can do a little giveth & taketh away in the two different spots to change the bust shaping but maintain the overall bodice length.
+If you find that the waist position is spot on for you but the fullest part of your bust isn’t in line with the bust notches, you can use the cut lines from the above adjustment but instead of only adding or taking, you can do a little giveth & taketh away in the two different spots to change the bust shaping but maintain the overall bodice length.

 If you’re needing a lower bust point but like the position of the waist, you’ll spread along your diagonal line and overlap an equal amount along your horizontal line under the bust shaping.
-And of course you’ll do the opposite if the waist is great but your full bust is sitting higher than the pattern’s shaping – overlapping above the bust on your diagonal line and spreading the same amount on the horizontal line below, bringing the waist back down to the original length.
+And of course, you’ll do the opposite if the waist is great but your full bust is sitting higher than the pattern’s shaping – overlapping above the bust on your diagonal line and spreading the same amount on the horizontal line below, bringing the waist back down to the original length.

-Because we aren’t wanting to change the overall length of the bodice, just the bust position, this is a front only adjustment and only needs to happen on the front and side front pieces.
+Because we aren’t wanting to change the overall length of the bodice, just the bust position, this is a front-only adjustment and only needs to happen on the front and side front pieces.
 The higher cut line on the front piece should be approximately in the place that the horizontal line meets the princess seam on the side front, and the lower cut line should align with your side front’s one below the bust shaping.

 Adjusting the Skirt length

 Moving on from the bodice, another section of the body that can vary greatly is leg length!
 We often get asked what height our patterns are drafted for and it’s not something we can give a simple response to as body & leg proportions play a much larger role in garment fit than overall height.
-Because of this we usually give the garment length measurements which is going to give you a better idea where the finished length is going to hit on your body specifically.
-Matilda is intended to sit around shin length, finishing just below the knee, but at the end of the day it can be as long or short as you want it to be!
+Because of this we usually give the garment length measurements which is going to give you a better idea of where the finished length is going to hit on your body specifically.
+Matilda is intended to sit around shin length, finishing just below the knee, but at the end of the day, it can be as long or short as you want it to be!
 It’s your garment, so you’re the boss.
 If when you hold the measuring tape against yourself you find the finished garment measurement isn’t right for you, it’s time to make a skirt length adjustment!

 One possible method of making these adjustments is to slash & spread or slash & overlap your skirt pieces.
 It’s a completely valid way of making the change, but it does also alter the hip ease of the skirt, so a simpler way is to simply add or remove from the original hemline.
-When I make this adjustment I like to use my measuring tape or a little cardboard strip template of the specific measurement I’m wanting to change by and to just scoot around the hem curve making little pencil markings as I go.
+When I make this adjustment I like to use my measuring tape or a little cardboard strip template of the specific measurement I’m wanting to change and just scoot around the hem curve making little pencil markings as I go.
 I then can just play dot to dot to redraw the new hem.
 If you’re shortening, this new line will of course be above the original hem on the pattern piece and if you’re lengthening it will be on a big piece of extra paper you’ve attached to your pattern piece so you can draw your extension.

-Just one extra note before we finish up though – something that I learn early as young sewer (after a few length disasters) is that it’s easier to make things shorter later on than to try and add to a skirt you’ve accidentally cut too short!
+Just one extra note before we finish up though – something that I learn early as a young sewer (after a few length disasters) is that it’s easier to make things shorter later on than to try and add to a skirt you’ve accidentally cut too short!
 So take that into consideration when you’re thinking of chopping off any huge amounts before you’ve had a chance to properly see it on your own body.